In-situ globular clusters in alternative dark matter Milky Way galaxies: a first approach to fuzzy and core-like dark matter theories: FDM physics at galaxy scales

 \subsection{DM halo mass cut}

 The FDM model also predicts a suppression of small-scale structure formation compared to CDM.
-This is attributed to a cut-off in the initial power spectrum.
+This is attributed to a cut-off in the initial power spectrum, which arises from an effective pressure induced by the wave nature of FDM.
+This pressure counteracts gravity below the Jeans length, preventing the growth of density fluctuations on smaller wavelengths.
 Consequently, there exists a minimum halo mass below which FDM halos or subhalos either do not form or are significantly less abundant \citep{Marsh14,Mocz17,Chiang21,2021ApJ...916...27D}:

 Thus, the abundance of low-mass subhalos is significantly reduced in FDM compared to CDM.
 However, it is important to note that the precise characterization of the FDM subhalo mass function at the low-mass end still presents significant uncertainties and potentially conflicting results between different modeling approaches or numerical simulations \citep{Schive16,May23,2022MNRAS.511..943C}.
 Nevertheless, the overall suppression of low-mass subhalos is a well-established feature of the FDM model.